axonops/async-python-cassandra/docs/getting-started.md

 ```

 **Important**: async-cassandra verifies protocol v5+ **after connection**:
-- Allows using the highest available version (v6 if supported)
+- Driver negotiates to the highest available version (currently v5)
 - Fails with clear error if server only supports v4 or lower
-- Best of both worlds: maximum performance + version enforcement
+- Ensures compatibility with modern Cassandra features

+> **Note**: As of January 2025, Cassandra supports protocol versions up to v5.
+Protocol v5 is considered stable and is the recommended version for production use.

 ### Upgrading from Older Cassandra